faithman/faithman.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+tagline: "This page talks a little about myself."
 ---

-# This page talks a little about myself